hopwoods/hopwood-top-trumps/memory-bank/progress.md

 **Next Steps Planned:**
 *   Run full linting, all tests (unit and E2E), and a project build to ensure overall integrity.
 *   If all checks pass, proceed to the next major feature: Enhancing the Home Page (e.g., adding "Manage Decks" and "Play Game" options).

+---
+## Progress Update: 2025-06-19

+**IX.
+Enhanced Registration Page Validation & E2E Debugging:**

+1.  **Enhanced Validation Logic:**
+    *   Updated `UseRegisterPage.ts` to include comprehensive client-side validation for:
+        *   Empty fields (email, password, confirm password).
+        *   Email format.
+        *   Password complexity (minimum length, uppercase, lowercase, number, special character).
+        *   Password confirmation match (retained).
+    *   The hook now returns a `validationErrors` object.
+2.  **UI Updates for Validation:**
+    *   Modified `RegisterPage.tsx` to display the new validation errors from `validationErrors` by passing them to the `error` prop of the reusable `Input` component.
+    *   Removed redundant error message rendering from `RegisterPage.tsx`.
+3.  **Unit Test Updates:**
+    *   Updated `RegisterPage.test.tsx` to cover all new validation scenarios.
+All unit tests are passing.
+4.  **E2E Test Updates & Debugging:**
+    *   Updated `RegisterPage.e2e.ts` to test the new validation rules.
+    *   Encountered persistent failures where Playwright could not find the validation error messages rendered by the `Input` component.
+    *   **Debugging Steps Taken:**
+        *   Verified `useRegisterPage` hook correctly sets `validationErrors` via console logs.
+        *   Modified `Input.tsx` to add `data-testid="input-error-message"` to the error paragraph.
+        *   Attempted various Playwright locator strategies:
+            *   `page.getByTestId(...).filter({ hasText: '...' })`
+            *   `page.locator('[data-testid="input-error-message"]', { hasText: '...' })`
+            *   `page.waitForFunction(...)` to wait for the specific error text.
+            *   Increased assertion timeouts significantly (e.g., to 10 seconds).
+        *   Temporarily removed styling from the error paragraph in `Input.tsx` to rule out CSS visibility issues.
+        *   Modified `Input.tsx` to always render the error `<p>` tag and control its visibility via `style={{ visibility: error ? 'visible' : 'hidden' }}`.
+        *   Added extensive console logging and screenshot capture within a failing E2E test (`should show error if email is empty`) to inspect DOM state.
+Debug logs confirmed that Playwright was not finding any elements with `data-testid="input-error-message"`, or they were empty, at the time of assertion.
+    *   **Current E2E Status:** 4 E2E tests related to specific field validation messages are still failing.
+The root cause appears to be a disconnect between React's state updates and the DOM state observed by Playwright, where the error messages rendered by the `Input` component are not being detected.
+5.  **Linting & Build:**
+    *   Resolved ESLint issues related to `.eslintignore` deprecation and unused variables in the `fable-forge-functions` directory.
+    *   Project (`pnpm lint`) lints successfully.
+    *   Project (`pnpm build`) builds successfully.

+**Key Learnings from E2E Debugging (also added to `.clinerules/02-testing-strategy.md`):**
+*   Distinguishing between Playwright's various timeout settings (test timeout vs. webServer timeout vs. assertion timeouts).
+*   The challenge of synchronizing Playwright with React's asynchronous DOM updates, especially for conditionally rendered or dynamically updated text content.
+*   Various locator strategies (`getByTestId`, `filter({ hasText: ... })`, `page.locator`, `page.waitForFunction`) and their effectiveness in different scenarios.
+*   The utility of `locator.count()`, `locator.allTextContents()`, `page.screenshot()`, and `page.content()` for debugging what Playwright "sees".
+*   The importance of considering rendering discrepancies between unit test (JSDOM) and E2E (full browser) environments.
+*   The potential need for interactive debugging (`PWDEBUG=1` or `page.pause()`) for deeply problematic E2E test failures.

+**Current Status:**
+*   Registration page validation logic is implemented and unit-tested.
+*   The application lints and builds successfully.
+*   **Known Issue:** 4 E2E tests for `RegisterPage` validation messages are failing due to issues detecting the error messages in the DOM.
+This requires further investigation, likely with interactive debugging.

+**Next Steps Planned (as of previous completion attempt):**
+*   Proceed with enhancing the Home Page, while noting the E2E test instability.